 If you have any questions or would like help in applying, please contact the Office of Admissions at (815) 753-8595 or by email at firstname.lastname@example.org.

 Northern Illinois University is an equal opportunity/affirmative action institution and does not discriminate on the basis of race, color, religion, sex, age, marital status, national origin, disability, status based on the Victims' Economic Security and Safety Act (VESSA), or status as a disabled or Vietnam-era veteran.
 Further, the Constitution and Bylaws of Northern Illinois University provides for equal treatment regardless of political views or affiliation and regardless of sexual orientation.
-Inquiries concerning application of Title IX, Section 504, and other statutes and regulations may be referred to the Affirmative Action and Diversity Resources Center, 1515 W. Lincoln Highway, DeKalb, IL 60115, telephone 815-753-1118.
-The College of Law believes that a diverse collegial environment best serves its educational and professional goals, and thus particularly encourages applications from members of traditionally underrepresented groups.
+Inquiries concerning application of Title IX, Section 504 and other statutes and regulations may be referred to Affirmative Action and Equity Compliance, 1515 W. Lincoln Highway, DeKalb, IL 60115, telephone 815-753-1118.
+The College of Law believes that a diverse collegial environment best serves its educational and professional goals and thus particularly encourages applications from members of traditionally underrepresented groups.

 ABA Required Statement on Admission to the Bar